fh-erfurt/bord-festival/README.md

-# RoBD- is a festival management system
+# BORD- is a festival management system
 ...
 ## Class diagram